Daily Houserule tweets: December 2022

 A trivial thing.
 But given lanterns’ huge cost benefit vs torches, I like charging $40 (while keeping 2 lbs. for simplicity).

-Cheaper lanterns (pottery, open, etc.) would remain available.
+Cheaper lanterns (pottery, open, etc.) would also remain available.
 But frequent rolls to save vs wind, breakage, etc. aren’t fun.
 Stick with proper lanterns.

 Thank you for your patience during Torch Week, seven days of entries on – wait, this “week” burned with eight days of torches and lamps!
 It’s a miracle!